 As you can see, there are many potential opportunities for nappy free time!

 When your baby starts to pee or poo, this is your learning opportunity.
 Use it to see what signal or “cue” they showed you right before this happened.
 If you see no signal, you will learn their frequency and this will lay the foundations for using timing to offer pottytunities.
 Gold stars if you actually manage to catch anything in the potty at this stage – don’t worry if you don’t.

-Once you have got to know your baby’s signals and/or timing, you can use nappy’s more frequently.
-For this, I recommend Born Ready’s Flaparaps as a wonderful nappy for pottying.
+Once you have got to know your baby’s signals and/or timing, you can use nappy’s as a back up rather than a portable toilet.
+For this, Born Ready’s Flaparaps are a good option.
 But, to use nappies and successfully potty, be conscious of how you are using them.
 As soon as you feel your are getting out of touch with your baby’s patterns, come back to nappy free time to re-connect.

 By practising nappy free time as outlined, you will start to learn your baby’s signals, and/or how often they go.
 You can use this learning to be ready with a potty for the next catch, as you will now have some expectation of when this might happen.
 This will make it easier to use nappies as your “back-up” without reducing your awareness of when your baby is likely to eliminate.